Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Step 1: Find call context

-• Text-scan fallback: if tree-sitter is incomplete (for example foo( while typing), scan text backwards for unmatched ( or [ and extract identifier name.
+3. Text-scan fallback — if the tree-sitter tree is incomplete (e.g. foo( while still typing), call find_call_by_text_scan() or find_index_by_text_scan() which scan text backwards for an unmatched ( or [ and extract the identifier name.

-This fallback is why signature help still appears while the user is mid-typing.
+This is why signature help still appears while the user is mid-typing.

 Step 2: Resolve target